SicroAtGit/PB-CodeArchiv-Rebirth/Concept.md

 4. This information is compared with the information in a cache file.
 If the cache file does not yet exist, it is simply compared with an empty string.
 	The name of the cache file is the SHA1 hash of the forum thread URL.
-	If the two information sources have different information, an entry is created in a todo list:
+	If the two information sources have different information, an entry is created in a ToDo list:

 		Path to the code file on the local computer
 		:::